Yellowstone (franchise): 1883 (2021–2022)

 A prequel series, titled 1883 (also marketed on its Blu-ray and DVD release as 1883: A Yellowstone Origin Story) and set during that year, premiered on December 19, 2021, on Paramount+, and concluded after ten episodes on February 27, 2022.
 In February 2021, the series was announced as part of a five-year deal signed by Sheridan with ViacomCBS and MTV Entertainment Group, under its working title Y: 1883.
 It focuses on a generation of the Dutton family during the Old West as they undertake the arduous journey across the country before settling the land that would become the Yellowstone Ranch.
 The series stars Sam Elliott as Shea Brennan, Tim McGraw as James Dutton, Faith Hill as Margaret Dutton, and Isabel May as Elsa Dutton.
 James is the great-grandfather of John Dutton III.
 Flashbacks of both James and Margaret Dutton are featured during the fourth season of Yellowstone.

-In May 2022, a spinoff titled 1883: The Bass Reeves Story was ordered to series.
-However, the series would later be retitled Lawmen: Bass Reeves and was confirmed to no longer take place in the Yellowstone universe.